Mitchus/nigschule/Englisch/Hunger Games.md

 P. 28, ll1-10
 p.
 34 -36 Katniss looks back and shows the reader how hard it was to survive and provide her mother and sister
 p.
 29 24-28 Katniss gets harsh to prim trying to hold back tears and look strong

+Analysation
+text type, name, author, what happens, smth. about the assignment In chapter 2 of the novel "The Hunger Games" by Suzanne Collins, published in 2013 in Stuttgart, the author describes the "Reaping" in District 12 She uses several rhetorical strategies to create a special atmosphere that is conveyed to the reader in a professional way.

+Right from the beginning the reader can easily understand Katnisses despair as Suzanne Collins compares the prot